Welcome to the Sixth Form

 Studying after Year 11 offers great opportunities to focus on the things that truly excite and enthuse you as you move towards your future career.
 When you choose your options for Year 12, you are able to make a real statement about who you are and who you want to be.
 Whether you are seeking courses that will provide the path to the university of your choice or qualifications and skills to start in the career of your choice, our inclusive, personalised approach will enable you to be clear about the pathway for you and a clear strategy to achieve your goals.

-To compliment academic studies, the sixth form team will support students with a plethora of enrichment opportunities, including scheduled talks from guest speakers, timetabled Sports and Societies sessions and extra and super-curricular trips and visits.
+To complement academic studies, the sixth form team will support students with a plethora of enrichment opportunities, including scheduled talks from guest speakers, timetabled Sports and Societies sessions and extra and super-curricular trips and visits.
 A dedicated tutor will be on hand to guide you through the varying and challenging options we hope will arise from our extensive curriculum and enrichment program.

 The two years that you will spend in the sixth form at BCHS will be academically challenging and personally fulfilling.
 Our sixth formers are our most senior students and our bespoke A-level and BTEC courses studied in Year 12 and 13 are the pinnacle of our curriculum.
 You will leave BCH sixth form educated, enthused and Inspired.